compiledpanda/handbook/src/sdlc/index.md

         * Affected Products/Systems/Teams
         * Urgency/Priority
     * Deliverable/Artifact is the investigation results (see Need)
-        * Item Articulation/Classification Document/Statement
+        * Item Articulation Document/Statement
 * Justification (of an item)
+    * Requirements driven by Archetype
     * Articulate the reason why we should try and solution this item now
     * Need (Why the item should be solved by us)
     * Deliverable/Artifact is the justification
-        * Iten Justification (why should we tackle this instead of that)
+        * Item Justification (why should we tackle this instead of that)
-* Decision (of an item)
+* Decision (on the item)
+    * Requirements driven by Archetype
     * Go/No Go to start solutioning
     * Concept of standing decisions
     * Who decides needs to be articulated